 Copywriting convinces users or the audience to take action right now.
 Conversely, content writing must be built overtime for you to really see the results and how it pays off; it contributes to a long-term strategy.

 While copywriting tries to sell the product directly, content writing lays the groundwork for future sales.
 Blogs and articles have staying power that continues to pay off over time, compared to ads or emails.

 Content writers and copywriters have different responsibilities and expectations, but are equally important spearheads in driving the brand awareness and trust of a business, which relates directly to sales.
 Therefore, it is imperative for a company to understand the differences between the two, and hire the appropriate talents for these roles.

 One of the fastest and most effective ways to get the best content writer and copywriter services is to use a talent search engine like Shortlyst.
-With the help of collaborative feature capabilities and multiple platform integrations, Shortlyst can provide a list of the best talent recommendations without a hassle and allow you to engage with them at scale.
-Sign Up for a free trial here or talk to their sales for a demo.
+With collaborative features and multiple platform integrations, Shortlyst is the best sourcing tool for recruiters to identify talent without a hassle and allow you to engage with them at scale.
+Get a free trial here.